Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

     ![](img/Using_SpiraTeam_with_JIRA_5+_35.png)

 === "Severity"
-    !!! info "This field mapping is OPTIONAL.
-You can save using [Auto-Map](#using-the-auto-map-properties-feature)."
+    !!! info "This field mapping is OPTIONAL."

     ![](img/Using_SpiraTeam_with_JIRA_5+_36.png)